PCB demands removal of match referee Andy Pycroft from Asia Cup | Sports-Games

 ''The PCB has lodged a complaint with the ICC regarding violations by the Match Referee of the ICC Code of Conduct and the MCC Laws pertaining to the Spirit of Cricket.
 The PCB has demanded an immediate removal of the Match Referee from the Asia Cup,'' PCB chief Mohsin Naqvi said on 'X'.

-Pakistan had earlier taken up the issue with the Asian Cricket Council (ACC), labelling the Indian players' conduct as ''unsporting''.
+Pakistan had earlier taken up the issue with the ACC, labelling the Indian players' conduct as ''unsporting''.

 ''Team manager Naveed Cheema lodged a strong protest against Indian players' behaviour of not shaking hands.
 It was deemed as unsporting and against the sport of the game.
 As a protest we did not send our captain to the post match ceremony,'' read a PCB statement issued earlier.

+Suryakumar had earlier justified the decision to not shake hands with the opposition, saying it was their way of showing solidarity with the families of the Pahalgam terrorist attack victims.

+Twenty six Indian tourists were killed by Pakistan-backed terrorists, prompting India to launch Operation Sindoor in retaliation.

-The arch-rivals faced each other on a cricket ground for the first time since the Pahalgam terror attack in Kashmir and the ensuing 'Operation Sindoor' by India on terror infrastructure across the border in May.
+The arch-rivals faced each other on a cricket ground for the first time since the terror attack in Kashmir and the retaliatory strikes by India on terror infrastructure across the border in May.

+A handshake between captains of both teams during coin toss before matches in international cricket is a convention and not specified as a rule.

+On Sunday, both captains simply submitted their respective team sheets to Pycroft, spoke with TV commentator Ravi Shastri, who was conducting the toss, and headed back to their respective dressing rooms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)